rrovetto/Orbital-Space-Ontology-Project/README.md

 * [7] "[An Ontology for Satellite Databases](https://link.springer.com/article/10.1007/s12145-017-0290-x)", Robert J. Rovetto.
 Earth Science Informatics, April 2017.
 DOI:10.1007/s12145-017-0290-x

+* [8] "Orbital Debris Ontology,Terminology, and Knowledge Modeling"(https://www.hou.usra.edu/meetings/orbitaldebris2019/orbital2019paper/pdf/6172.pdf)", Robert J. Rovetto, T.S.
+Kelso, and Daniel A. O’Neil, December 2019, First International Orbital Debris Conference, Texas USA.

-“Ontologies – Creating Human-centered Taxonomies to Annotate Data” in Data Discovery - Summer 2017 (p.15), magazine by ISSUU, SecondMuse.
+* [9] “Ontologies – Creating Human-centered Taxonomies to Annotate Data” in Data Discovery - Summer 2017 (p.15), magazine by ISSUU, SecondMuse.

 ## History, Author Bio-Contextual-Efforts
 This has been a pursuit since 2011 when I conceived of the concept for applying ontology to the orbital debris domain to help ameliorate the OD hazard via ontology-based data-sharing and integration (verifying documents and references available upon request).
 I continue to search for an opportunity to work sustainably on and complete this project, ideally in a team environment with professionals with the required knowledge, e.g., astrodynamics, astroinformatics, computer science, and ontological engineering.
 I have developed enough paper concepts to make this a PhD project, but also seek to enter a space discipline degree program, with astronauitcs and orbital dynamics being my original passions.